 - Keep up to date on the organization’s field of operations

 - Assist the Board in carrying out its fiduciary responsibilities, such as reviewing financial statements

-As you can see, choosing the right board members will be crucial.
+As you can see, choosing the right board of directors and members will be crucial.

 Texas requires you to have three directors.
-The IRS looks closely at the number of directors you have when deciding on your tax-exempt status.
+The Internal Revenue Service (IRS) looks closely at the number of directors you have when deciding on your 501(c)3 status.
 So, you will want to have more.